graasp/docs/blog/2025-03-17-production-release.md

   - graasp
 ---

-The team is currently working on a consequent refactor of the backend, but still bring to you fixes of reported bugs.
+The team is currently working on a consequent refactor of the backend, in the meantime, enjoy some bug fixes that were reported.
 Read further for more details.

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

-## Resolution of Unwanted download of pdf files
+## Fixed an issue with PDF files auto-downloading as soon as element is opened

-Thanks to the feedback of one of our user, an annoying bug has been detected.
-This bug had been happening when you copy pdf files.
-Those copies were then, in the player view, automatically downloaded rather than displayed as usual.
+Thanks to the feedback of a user, an annoying bug was detected.
+The bug affected PDF items created by copy.
+The copied PDF files would automatically download when opened (in the builder and player view) instead of displaying as usual causing inconveniences and readability issues.

-A fix has been made live for further copies.
-Thus if you copy pdf starting today, this bug should not happen anymore.
+We deployed a fix that will ensure future copies are not affected.
+So, if you copy a PDF file starting today, you should not be affected by the bug.
 Please let us know if it still happens to you.

-:::info[How to stop my pdf files to be downloaded?]
+:::info[How do I stop my PDF files from automatically downloading when I open them?]

-If you have remaining faulty copies of pdf files, please delete them.
-And replace with the corresponding pdf file OR copy them again.
-The download action on new pdf files shouldn't happen anymore.
+If you have PDF files that exhibit the faulty behavior, you should download them, then delete the faulty copy.
+You should create them again by uploading the downloaded PDF or creating it from a fresh copy of the known good file.
+Once done, the PDF file should not download automatically anymore.

 :::

-## Trash does not show sub-elements
+## Fixed an issue affecting sub-elements not displaying in the Trash

+When deleting an element with a parent (sub-element), under particular conditions, it would not appear in the Trash.
+As this issue affected users that were afraid of having lost content, it was quickly fixed by the team.
+Users should now be able to see and restore sub-elements from the Trash to retrieve wrongfully removed content.
-Under particular conditions, some sub-items might not appear in the trash despite being deleted.
-It has been quickly fixed by the team, in order for users to access their elements they want to retrieve.
-However, the total count of trashed items could be incorrect (the displayed number can be higher than expected).
-A patch to correct this error will follow soon.
+Important to note that the displayed total count of deleted items could be incorrect (the displayed number can be higher than expected).
+A fix to correct this error will follow soon.

+## Others

 ### Library (details)

 - Fix card thumbnail sizing in Safari
 - Fix card padding on mobile screens

-### Backend changes (details)
+### Backend (details)

 - Add backend implementation for deleting and uploading many files at once
-- Fix copy on files (path, remove automatic content disposition to attachment and cache-control)
+- Fix erroneous copy of files (path, remove automatic content disposition to attachment and cache-control)
 - Recycle bin shows deleted children (whose membership are inherited).
-Total count can however be falsy.
+Total count can be over-shooting.
-- Fix link in the email sent on membership request
+- Fix link URL in membership request notification email

 <!-- Generic message -->